Lebanese Center for Energy Conservation: Global Solar Water Heating Market Transformation and Strengthening Initiative

 A main component of LCEC's work is the GEF-funded project "Global Solar Water Heating Market Transformation and Strengthening Initiative" aiming at the installation of around 190,000 square meters of solar water heaters (SWHs) during the timeline of the project from 2010 until the end of 2014.
 Another aim of the project is to help the market reach a total annual sale of 50,000 m2 and the installation of 1,050,000 square meters of SWHs capacity by 2020.
-To achieve these goals, the project worked on pilot installation of solar water heating, on training engineers and technicians, advertisement and marketing, and all other aspects that affect the solar water heating market growth.
+To achieve these goals, the project worked on pilot installation of solar water heating, training engineers and technicians, advertisements and marketing, and all other aspects that affect the solar water heating market growth.

 Till July 2014, a total of 5,878 installations were approved for SWH loans, and 49.63% of which benefited from the $200 subsidy.
-In total, 33,239 systems sold between 2012 and 2013.
+In total, 33,239 systems were sold between 2012 and 2013.

 Moreover, LCEC provides both the public and private sector with expert advice, finance and accreditation, develops energy efficiency standards and labels, and provides national energy database indicators.